mantisTobogg/gemma-sprint-project/README.md

 # Gemma-Sprint-Project
-### Google for Developer: Machine Learning Bootcamp 2024

-- #### Special thanks to the bootcamp organizers for the support throughout the bootcamp as well as for the opportunity to take part in this journey. - Kihun Choi
+>- #### Special thanks to the bootcamp organizers for the support throughout the bootcamp as well as for the opportunity to take part in this journey. - Kihun Choi

-- For further documentation regarding the overview and scope of the project, they are available in the **docs/** folder!
+> - For further documentation regarding the overview and scope of the project, they are available in the **docs/** folder!

+## Google for Developer: Machine Learning Bootcamp 2024
+### **Project Background:**
+The main goal of this project was to create an end-to-end solution for detecting and classifying user comments based on sentiment and offensive language, including:
+ 1. Sentiment Analysis Pipeline:
+Integrated with distilbert-base-uncased-finetuned-sst-2-english to classify comments as Positive, Neutral, or Negative.
+ 2. Offensive Language Detection:
+Implemented multi-tiered text filtering and categorization to handle varying levels of offensive language severity.
+ 3. Sarcasm Detection Integration:
+Integrated sarcasm detection using helinivan/english-sarcasm-detector, enhancing the model’s ability to recognize and handle subtle sarcastic cues in the comments.
+4. Response Generation:
+Utilized the gemma-2b-it model for context-aware text generation to generate relevant responses based on sentiment categories.

+### **Pillars of Success:**
+- Incorporate sentiment-specific prompts to produce more tailored responses.
+- Preserve original DataFrame structure and classification columns (`Sentiment Label`, `Offensive_Flag`, `Sarcasm_Flag`).
+- Integrate the `gemma-2b-it` model for generating contextual responses based on sentiment labels.
+- Ensure compatibility with the existing sentiment analysis system and DataFrame structure.
+ - Create prompts based on sentiment labels (Positive, Negative, Neutral).
 ---

 ## Table of Contents